S-Datt/CulturaX/README.md

     UI/UX improvements: Continuously refine the user interface based on feedback to provide a more intuitive and engaging experience.

+    Multi-user Chat History:  Each user would have their own persistent chat history.
+This would allow a user to come back later and see their past conversations.

 🔒 Privacy Considerations

     User Data Protection: CulturaX is designed to prioritize user privacy by minimizing data collection.
 Personal information is not stored unless explicitly required for functionality, and users are informed about any data usage.